 Anger Management is a cognitive-behavioral curriculum designed to help individuals better manage their anger.
-The protocol can be used as a 10-session group or in an individual format.
+The protocol can be used in a group session or in an individual format.
 The curriculum and journal are available in English and Spanish and are gender-responsive.